Bu Tinah: Flora and fauna

 Bu Tinah's thriving habitat is a unique living laboratory, with key significance for climate change research.
 This distinctive natural habitat with its shallow waters, seagrass beds and tall mangroves, set amid extensive coral reefs, hosts rare and globally endangered marine life.
 Seabirds such as the flamingo and the osprey, diverse species of dolphins, including the endangered Indian Ocean Humpback Dolphin, and the rare hawksbill turtle are found in Bu Tinah.
 The island's waters are also home to the planet's second-largest population of dugong, a large marine mammal that is globally threatened.
 Some 600 out of the estimated 3,000 dugongs in the country live in the waters around Bu Tinah and the creatures are listed as a species vulnerable to extinction by the IUCN.
 This precious natural resource is part of the largest protected area in Abu Dhabi.
 Its significant coral community and the health of its habitats and species despite its high temperature and salinity levels make the island of keen scientific interest.

 Green turtles

-In 2018 a team of Environment Agency - Abu Dhabi and Emirates Nature - WWF marine scientists satellite tagged a number of Green Turtles at Bu Tinah.
-In a first for science in the region three of the turtles - named Wisdom and Respect after the values of Sheikh Zayed bin Sultan Al Nahyan and one called Yas Mall after a sponsor, were mapped swimming over 6000 km over the course of 7 months, travelling to Oman to nest, and back to Bu Tinah.
-The study shows previously unknown linkages between Green turtles in the United Arab Emirates and Oman.
-Bu Tinah features in the Environment Agency - Abu Dhabi documentary Wild Abu Dhabi: The Turtles of Al Dhafra which won a finalist award at the New York Festival TV and Film Awards in the Nature & Wildlife documentary category.
+In 2018 a team of Environment Agency - Abu Dhabi and Emirates Nature - WWF marine scientists satellite tagged a number of Green sea turtles at Bu Tinah.
+In a first for science in the region, three of the tagged turtles were mapped swimming more than 6000 km over the course of seven months, travelling around the Musandam Peninsula through the Strait of Hormuz to Ras al Hadd (near the eastern tip of the Arabian Peninsula, Ras al-Jinz) in Oman to nest, and back to Bu Tinah.
+The study shows previously unknown linkages between Green sea turtles in the UAE and Oman.
+Bu Tinah features in the Environment Agency - Abu Dhabi documentary Wild Abu Dhabi: The Turtles of Al Dhafra, which won a finalist award at the New York Festival TV and Film Awards in the Nature & Wildlife documentary category.